 Probiotics are super popular these days, which may have you thinking, “Is this just another diet fad?”
 But no – probiotics and foods with probiotics are here to stay.

 The truth is that cultures around the world have consumed foods with probiotics for centuries.
-In addition to buying the many probiotic products on the market today, you can easily make your own tasty and nutritious probiotic foods to your family’s diet with surprisingly little effort or expense.
+In addition to buying the many probiotic products on the market today, you can easily make your own tasty and nutritious probiotic foods to boost your family’s diet with surprisingly little effort or expense.

 Though I'm a big fan of keeping life simple, the time involved to prepare these nourishing, healthful foods, is truly worth it.
 Your family's health and piggybank will benefit, and you may have fun in the process!